shopware/docs/concepts/framework/http_cache.md

 ![](../../.gitbook/assets/reverse-proxy.svg)

 The reverse proxy is located between the user and the web application and takes care of any requests to the web application.
-If a user requests a page that has been requested before, chances are, that the reverse proxy just can hand out the same result as before - so the web application will not even be asked.
+If a user requests a page that has been requested before, chances are that the reverse proxy can just hand out the same result as before, so the web application will not even be asked.

-So a reverse proxy is basically a thin layer between user and web application that will try to avoid load on the web application by caching the results.
-Whenever the web application generates a response for a request, the reverse proxy will save the request and the response to a cache storage.
+So a reverse proxy is basically a thin layer between the user and the web application that will try to avoid load on the web application by caching the results.
+Whenever the web application generates a response for a request, the reverse proxy will save the request and the response to cache storage.
 Next time the same request comes in, the response will most probably be the same.

 ## How does it work?

 Caching is always about questions like:

 * Did I return the same page before?
-* Did the content of the page changed meanwhile?
+* Did the content of the page change meanwhile?
-* Is this page the same for all customers - or will the current customer get another result \(e.g. price\).
+* Is this page the same for all customers or will the current customer get another result \(e.g. price\)?

 The Shopware http cache has a variety of mechanisms to answer these questions.